 “Launching my own business, I never tell myself I can’t accomplish a task,” he said.
 “I ask myself instead how I’m going to accomplish a task.
 Doing this over and over again, you’ll be surprised at your own resourcefulness and creativity.”

 Here are some resources for making crowdfunding work for your small business startup:

-If starting a business from scratch seems overwhelming, consider buying an existing business or a franchise.
-When you buy into a franchise, you'll get a lot of upfront guidance from the overarching company (franchisor), and begin your career owning a business with an already well-established brand.
+If starting a business from scratch seems overwhelming, consider buying a franchise.
+When you buy into a franchise, you get upfront guidance from the franchisor and begin your career owning a business with an already well-established brand.

 Jeff Allen, an Army helicopter pilot and current franchise owner, had just transitioned to a public affairs job at the Pentagon when a life-changing event altered his perspective.

 “On September 11, 2001, I was sitting at my desk when the Pentagon was attacked,” Allen remembers.
 “My team survived, and while I did take a brief hiatus, I ended up returning to active duty for another 10 years once the war started.”

 When he finally did retire, Allen looked for a franchising opportunity that matched the mission he’d chosen for his life.